Skip to content

 The rule of thirds

 Portrait photographers frequently apply the rule of thirds to achieve a well-proportioned and aesthetically pleasing composition.
-To utilize this method, divide the photograph into thirds both horizontally and vertically, then position the subject at one of these intersection points.
+To utilize this method, divide the photograph into thirds, both horizontally and vertically, and then position the subject at one of these intersection points.
 As a result, the resulting image is well-balanced and guides the viewer’s focus toward the most crucial aspect of the picture.

 Apart from utilizing the rule of thirds, portrait photographers can also use diverse angles and perspectives to produce unique and compelling portraits.
 For example, taking shots from a low angle can give the subject a dominant or intimidating look, while shooting from a high angle can make them seem feeble or diminutive.
-Similarly, implementing a shallow depth of field or selective focus can result in a delightful bokeh effect that accentuates the subject and sets them apart from the background.
+Similarly, implementing a shallow depth of field or selective focus can result in a delightful bokeh effect that accentuates the subject and sets it apart from the background.

 Read more: Portrait composition tips.